haoyuwhy/poe2tradecopytopob/README.md

 2.drop the zip file to you browser extensions manager

-3.open poe2 trade web and copy
+3.open poe2 trade web and copy, then paste to pob